Home -> Personal Income Tax -> Filing Your Return -> Barter and Crypto Transactions

 These Can Result in Taxable Income, and PST and GST/HST Payable

 Do you trade goods or services which you would normally sell in the course of your business?
-Have you started using Bitcoin or other cryptocurrencies for transactions?
+Have you started using Bitcoin or other cryptocurrencies for transactions, or investing in cryptocurrencies?
 Bitcoin and other virtual currencies are treated as a financial instrument for GST/HST purposes, so no GST/HST is collected on a supply of the currencies.
 However, there can still be sales tax implications.

 A barter transaction occurs when two people or entities agree to trade goods or services without any money changing hands.
 When this occurs between people dealing with each other at arm's length, the value of the goods or services is deemed to be the value that would have been obtained for those goods or services in a regular cash transaction.